-By far one of Solskjaer's worst outings as Man United boss came away to Everton at Goodison Park in April 2019.
-At this stage players including Romelu Lukaku and Chris Smalling were still at the club and were eventually surplus to requirements.
+One of Solskjaer's worst outings as Man United boss came away to Everton at Goodison Park in April 2019.
+At this stage, players including Romelu Lukaku and Chris Smalling were still at the club and were eventually surplus to requirements.
 This defeat may remind fans of their departure.

 The Red Devils were poor on both ends of the pitch as they looked regressive and blunt in attack while defensively, they looked even worse.
 To add insult to injury, it was their sixth loss from eight games in all competitions.

 Under previous manager Mourinho, both Martial and Rashford were young and still relatively inexperienced, which did not make for a great recipe under the Special One's mantle.

 Solskjaer however, took a different approach and it worked in 2019/20 as the attacking duo had their best goal scoring seasons to date.
 Martial - now a French international - bagged 23 goals while Rashford was just behind on 22 goals across all competitions.

 Since then, a lot has changed.
 Martial only scored 4 goals in 22 Premier League appearances during the 2020/21 campaign.
 Meanwhile this season, the signing of Cristiano Ronaldo has seen Martial's playing time severely restricted.
 As things stand, his future at the club is uncertain.

 Rashford, on the other hand, the first three months of the season after recovring from shoulder surgery.
 Nevertheless, in his three Premier League appearances this season, he's already bagged two goals.